outovhush/revops-portfolio/README.md

 ## Data Analysis, Reporting and BI

-#### 👉 Ad-hoc pipeline analytics focused on the AE team performance and the opportunities lost
+#### 👉 Ad-hoc analytics focused on the AE team performance and the lost deals

 Sometimes operational dashboards do not provide sufficient detail, and you'd need a quick dive into the specific section of the data.